 Next.
 Use EXT4 Formatter to Make EXT4 Partition Accessible on Windows

-As you've known that Windows doesn't support accessing Linux based file system partitions, which as a result, Windows users can neither view nor make any changes to the EXT4/3/2 partitions on Windows PC.
+As Windows doesn't support Linux-based file systems, as a result, Windows users can neither view nor make any changes to the EXT4/3/2 partitions on Windows PC without professional tools.

-You can easily convert an EXT4 partition to NTFS in only a few simple clicks by formatting:
+Here is how you can easily format EXT4 partition to NTFS in only a few simple clicks:

 You May Also Like: